jennguyen1/nhuyhoa/_posts/2016-03-19-Bayesian-Modeling.md

 * Beta: values $$[0, 1]$$, parameters allow for flexibility
 * Wishart: distribution over all positive semi-definite matrices, like covariance matrices

-Models should be assessed after fitting with uninformative priors.
+Variables should be standardized prior to fitting to stabilize computation.
+Models should be assessed after fitting.
 If the posterior distribution does not make sense, this implies that additional prior information should be included from external knowledge.

 ## Empirical Bayes